-ZLAC’s current juniors carry on a tradition of women’s rowing that goes back for over 125 years.
-The girls come from all over San Diego County and attend a variety of both public and private high schools.
+ZLAC’s Juniors carry on a tradition of women’s rowing that goes back for over 125 years.
+The girls come from all over San Diego County and attend a variety of both public and private middle and high schools.
 The girls share a passion for rowing, enjoy the camaraderie of the sport, and love being able to train on the beautiful waters of Mission Bay.
-Many of them go on to row for collegiate programs.

-The goal of program is to allow each athlete to develop her potential.
+The goal of the competitive program is to allow each athlete to develop her potential.
 We value:

 Our coaches endeavor to train every rower to reach her full potential, regardless of her initial level of skill and/or fitness.
 Rowing builds strength and fitness which in turn leads to a more positive rowing experience for all.
 All rowers are encouraged (but not required) to participate at the competitive level.

 ZLAC believes that every girl should be able to row.
-If you require financial assistance, grants are available!
+If you require financial assistance, grants may be available!
+Click HERE for the application!

 The Rowing Season